Boston Celtics' 2 best trades using No. 28 pick in 2025 NBA Draft

 Suns receive: 28th pick in the NBA Draft, Payton Pritchard, and a future second-round draft pick

-Richards averaged 9.3 points, 8.3 rebounds, and one block per game while shooting around 59 percent during 57 games with the Hornets and Suns.
+Richards averaged 9.3 points, 8.3 rebounds, and 1.0 blocks per game while shooting around 59 percent during 57 games with the Hornets and Suns.
 No, he won't consistently replace the scoring that Tatum gave Boston.
 But he would provide another element for the Celtics to use when Tatum is not scoring at will.

 Celtics receive: Precious Achiuwa